![]() |

-Nathaniel Pope, Illinois Territory Delegate in the United States Congress, proposed modifying the northern border by moving it 51 miles to the north for economic reasons and to give Illinois access to Lake Michigan, the Great Lakes, and the St. Lawrence Seaway.
+Nathaniel Pope, Illinois Territory Delegate in the United States Congress, proposed modifying the northern border by moving it 51 miles north for economic reasons and giving Illinois access to Lake Michigan, the Great Lakes, and the St. Lawrence Seaway.
 Another reason for the northern border move was unstated but was related to slavery.
-After the Missouri Comprise of 1820, Illinois would become a northern state and a key part of the Union by 1860.
+After the Missouri Comprise of 1820, Illinois would become a northern state and a vital part of the Union by 1860.
 While many in southern Illinois were sympathetic to the Confederate cause during the Civil War (1861-1865), most of the state of Illinois was not.

-Many inhabitants living in the northern Illinois Territory (later Wisconsin) objected to the movement of the northern boundary, the loss of the Lake Michigan waterfront and the location for a shipping port.
-The loss of land, water, and population delayed Wisconsin’s development for 30 years.
-Wisconsin finally became a state in 1849.
-Nathaniel Pope, with the help of his brother Senator John Pope of Kentucky, was able to get Congress to move the northern boundary to its present-day location (Fig. 2).
+Many inhabitants living in the northern Illinois Territory (later Wisconsin) objected to the movement of the north boundary, the loss of the Lake Michigan waterfront and the location of a shipping port.
+The land, water, and population loss delayed Wisconsin's development for 30 years, and Wisconsin finally became a state in 1849.
+With the help of his brother Senator John Pope of Kentucky, Nathaniel Pope got Congress to move the northern boundary to its present-day location (Fig. 2).

 (Fig. 2) Ancient Mississippi River location east of Quad Cites between the Rock and Green rivers to Illinois River and south to St. Louis.
 Location of the land additions to Illinois from the future states of Iowa and Missouri. |

 During the Pleistocene Era (2.6 million years ago until about 11,700 years ago), numerous glacial advances covered most of Missouri and Illinois, with the two most recent designated as the Illinoian and Wisconsinan glaciations.
 Melt waters from these glaciers contributed to the re-alignment of the Mississippi River.
 The western boundary of Illinois was the Mississippi River (Fig. 2).
 However, before the Pleistocene glacial period, the ancient Mississippi River passed much farther to the east, as shown by the blue dashed lines.
-Today’s lower Illinois River follows its course.
-This ancient Mississippi River was eventually blocked by the Wisconsin glacier and its terminal moraine (point of furthest advance southward of a glacier) was about 12,000 to 15,000 years ago.
-The ancient Mississippi River then re-aligned itself to its current position which was later used as the western border when Illinois became a state.
-If the Mississippi River had not been re-aligned, the 7.5 million acres (Fig. 2) would belong to the states of Missouri and Iowa.
-Before 1803, the land west of the current Mississippi River was controlled by the French and was part of the Louisiana Purchase in that year.
-After Iowa and Missouri became states, they had a border dispute that was settled by the US Supreme Court.
-The border between these two states was primarily the 40°35” latitude line, which if extended into the current area of Illinois between the Illinois and Mississippi rivers (Fig. 2) would determine the acreage each state would have gained if the ancient Mississippi River had not re-aligned.
+Today's lower Illinois River follows its course.
+The Wisconsin glacier eventually blocked the ancient Mississippi River, and its terminal moraine (point of furthest advance southward of a glacier) was about 12,000 to 15,000 years ago.
+The ancient Mississippi River then re-aligned itself to its current position, later used as the western border when Illinois became a state.
+If the Mississippi River had not been re-aligned, the 7.5 million acres (Fig. 2) would belong to the conditions of Missouri and Iowa.
+Before 1803, the French controlled the land west of the current Mississippi River and was part of the Louisiana Purchase that year.
+After Iowa and Missouri became states, they had a border dispute settled by the US Supreme Court.
+The border between these two states was primarily the 40°35" latitude line, which, if extended into the current area of Illinois between the Illinois and Mississippi rivers (Fig. 2), would determine the acreage each state would have gained if the ancient Mississippi River had not re-aligned.
 A total of 3.5 million acres would have gone to Missouri and 4 million acres to Iowa.
-This area includes some of the most productive soils for corn and soybean production in Illinois.
+This area includes some of Illinois's most productive soils for corn and soybean production.

 (Fig. 3) The re-alignment of the Mississippi River south of Cape Girardeau, Missouri.
 The bedrock lined the Mississippi River channel near Thebes, Illinois. |

-Floodwaters of the ancient Mississippi River did not initially pass through this rather narrow channel and valley but instead were routed by the bedrock-controlled uplands near Scott City, Missouri, and north of Commerce and Benton, Missouri (Fig. 3) to an opening in the upland ridge 40 miles to the southwest.
-Then the river turned back to the south and merged with the ancient Ohio River near Morely, Missouri.
-Once floodwaters of the Mississippi River (from the north) and Ohio River (from the east) were able to cut a valley trench along a fault and through the bedrock-controlled upland west of Thebes.
+Floodwaters of the ancient Mississippi River did not initially pass through this relatively narrow channel and valley.
+Instead, they were routed by the bedrock-controlled uplands near Scott City, Missouri, and north of Commerce and Benton, Missouri (Fig. 3) to an opening in the upland ridge 40 miles to the southwest.
+Then the River turned back to the south and merged with the ancient Ohio River near Morely, Missouri.
+Once floodwaters of the Mississippi River (from the north) and Ohio River (from the east) could cut a valley trench along a fault and through the bedrock-controlled upland west of Thebes.
 As a result of the Commerce fault, the distance the Mississippi had to travel was shortened from 50 miles to 6 miles.
-The two historic rivers also once joined at Malden, Missouri; however, the location of the confluence continued to change over time and is now located south of Cairo, Illinois at Fort Defiance State Park [3].
+The two historic rivers also once joined at Malden, Missouri; however, the location of the confluence continued to change over time and is now located south of Cairo, Illinois, at Fort Defiance State Park [3].
 The confluence of these two mighty rivers created a very rapidly changing channel.
-It appears that the bedrock-controlled upland was worn away by both rivers after seismic activity and the creation of the Commerce fault contributed to the opening of the bedrock-controlled channel (Fig. 3) after the last glacial advance approximately 12,000 years to 15,000 years ago.
+It appears that the bedrock-controlled upland was worn away by both rivers after seismic activity.
+The creation of the Commerce fault contributed to the opening of the bedrock-controlled channel (Fig. 3) after the last glacial advance, approximately 12,000 years to 15,000 years ago.

 The modern-day Cache River Valley of southern Illinois (Fig. 4) has a string of tupelo-cypress (trees) swamps, sloughs, and shallow lakes, remnants of the ancient Ohio River whose confluence with the Mississippi River was once northwest of Cairo, Illinois.